 The purpose of the YMCA Swim Lesson Program is to develop competency in swimming, along with confidence, endurance, and a sense of achievement.
 At the Y, students learn more than just stroke technique -instructors also include activities that focus on personal safety, personal growth, and having fun.

 Recently, the YMCA of the USA launched a new swim lesson program curriculum, which was fully implemented at the Davis Family YMCA in January 2017.
 As a result, we recommend that all children have their swim skills assessed by one of our certified instructors prior to registering for the upcoming session.
-While the strokes are not changing, the method of delivering the curriculum is.
+While the strokes have not changed, the method of delivering the curriculum has.
 You will see more group practice versus one-on-one practice, which will give your child more swim time (and less time waiting for a turn).
 You will also see more games, which have been designed to allow students to practice the skills they are learning while having fun at the same time.
 One of the most noticeable elements of the new Swim Lesson program is the renaming of the classes.
 The cute fish names have been replaced by letter stages for parent/child classes, and numeric stages for preschool and youth classes.

 Confused by the new classifications?
 Don’t know the difference between a #1 and a #4?
 Click on the image to the right to read about the new swim stage levels.
 You’ll be an expert in no time!